BETHEL UNIVERSITY AND BETHEL UNIVERSITY FOUNDATION BUSINESS CELL PHONE POLICY

 - Use of a reimbursed personal phone is subject to the same guidelines for usage described herein.

 - Monthly reimbursements will be automatically posted to the employee’s internal Bethel account.
-Annually the employee must submit one copy of their monthly cell phone bill for verification.

 Guidelines for Usage of Bethel Provided or Reimbursed Cell Phone